Skip to main content

 1. Dallas Road Waterfront Trail • Distance 7.1km • Easy

 A trail for all ages and abilities!
 You can make this walk as short or long as you would like.
-This scenic path follows Victoria's southern coastline and, with close proximity to downtown, fall into the must-do category when you are in Victoria.
+This scenic path follows Victoria's southern coastline and, just a 16-minute walk from the BC Parliament Buildings, fall into the must-do category when you are in Victoria.
 You can choose to stay on the dedicated walking/cycling path of take the road less travelled and wander down along the beach.

 2. Westsong Walkway • Distance 4.8km • Easy